The following post is from Emily of Live Renewed:

 Last month we talked about ways that you can organize your homemade green cleaners and supplies, and this month I wanted to share what I’ve done around my house to get my supplies and homemade cleaners in order.
 Remember if you want to get started with homemade and green cleaning you can follow along with my 31 Days to Green Clean series this month on my blog.

 Making homemade cleaners is really easy to do and requires only a few basic ingredients.
-Once you stock up on ingredients, all you need to do is remix and refill your containers as they run out.
+Once you stock up on ingredients, all you need to do is a remix and refill your containers as they run out.

-The supplies do not require a significant financial investment and can be found at your local discount store.
+The supplies do not require significant financial investment and can be found at your local discount store.

 Here are some supplies you may need: